-On my first trip to Ireland, I was excited to explore Dublin.
+On my first trip to Ireland in 2012, I was excited to explore Dublin.
 While this was the first stop on the College Football Travel Tour, I was more interested in the culture and the city than I was in the Emerald Isle Classic between Notre Dame and Navy.
 While I enjoyed the game, I fell in love with Ireland more.

 To be honest, there were some ups and downs on this trip.
 I didn’t visit all the sights that I wanted.
 With places like Kerry, Cork, and Galway, I wish I had more time in the country.
 Personally, this trip to Ireland had some emotional highs and lows and travel adventures along the way.